Gospel of Matthew: Christological development

-The divine nature of Jesus was a major issue for the community of Matthew, the crucial element marking them from their Jewish neighbors.
+The divinity of Jesus was a major issue for the community of Matthew, the crucial element marking them from their Jewish neighbors.
 Early understandings of this nature grew as the gospels were being written.
 Before the gospels, that understanding was focused on the revelation of Jesus as God in his resurrection, but the gospels reflect a broadened focus extended backwards in time.

 Mark

-According to Beaton, Matthew is a creative reinterpretation of Mark.
+Matthew used Mark more conservatively than was typical of historians of antiquity.
 Mark Goodacre writes that Matthew does not “vanquish or supplant” Mark but understands his predecessor correctly in key ways.
 Michael Barber argues that Matthew provides a plausible portrayal of Jesus, while Dale Allison finds Matthean interpretation and redaction of Mark as a path instead of an obscurement of the Historical Jesus.
+Matthew Larsen contended that Matthew represented a completion of Mark’s unfinished draft, while Foster describes Matthew as a new and innovative work that while indebted to Mark, maintains creative and theological distinctiveness.
 Matthew stresses Jesus's teachings as much as his acts, and makes subtle changes in order to stress his divine nature: for example, Mark's "young man" who appears at Jesus's tomb becomes "a radiant angel" in Matthew.
 The miracle stories in Mark do not demonstrate the divinity of Jesus, but rather confirm his status as an emissary of God (which was Mark's understanding of the Messiah).

 Chronology

-There is a disagreement over chronology between the Synoptics and John: Matthew, Mark and Luke feature one trip to Jerusalem at the end of Jesus’ ministry, where there is an incident in the Temple, climaxing with the crucifixion on the day of the Passover holiday.
-John puts the Temple incident early in Jesus's ministry, has several trips to Jerusalem, and puts the crucifixion before the Passover, on the day when the lambs for the Passover meal were being sacrificed.
+While Matthew, Mark and Luke feature one trip to Jerusalem at the end of Jesus’ ministry, where there is an incident in the Temple, climaxing with the crucifixion on the day of the Passover holiday, John puts the Temple incident early in Jesus's ministry, has several trips to Jerusalem, and puts the crucifixion before the Passover, on the day when the lambs for the Passover meal were being sacrificed.
 Dale Allison is inclined to favor John’s chronology, though with caution, while Sanders defends the shorter Synoptic timeline.
-However, there are also verses such as Mark 14:49 and Matthew 23:37 that are often viewed as hints of a longer ministry.
+However, there are also verses such as and that are often viewed as hints of a longer ministry.
 Ancient writing practices involved such chronological displacement and changes, with even reliable biographers including Plutarch displaying them.